 The majority of Year 9 students will choose four subjects from the list provided.
-This is in addition to the compulsory subjects of GCSE Mathematics, GCSE English (Literature in Year 10, Language in Year 11), and GCSE Combined Science (this is the equivalent to two GCSEs).
+This is in addition to the compulsory subjects of GCSE Mathematics, GCSE English Language, GCSE English Literature, and GCSE Combined Science (this is the equivalent to two GCSEs).
 It is vital that your child selects subjects that they are passionate about and that they enjoy doing, or in the case of new subjects, that the content inspires and motivates them.
 You and your child can be fully assured that the diverse range and variety of extra-curricular and learning opportunities will continue to be available.

-In addition to the core subjects, every student in Key Stage 4 will also participate in Physical Education and Life Programme lessons.
+In addition to the core subjects, every student in Key Stage 4 (KS4) will also participate in Physical Education and Life Programme lessons.
 The latter is a course that covers Personal, Social, Health and Economic education (PSHE).